Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Have had diabetes during pregnancy or had a baby who weighed more than 9 pounds (4,000 grams) at birth

 People with these risk factors should be screened for diabetes at least once every three years.
-Diabetes risk can be estimated using online risk calculators.
+Diabetes risk can also be estimated using a risk calculators from the American Diabetes Association.
 Doctors may measure fasting blood glucose levels and hemoglobin A1C level, or do an oral glucose tolerance test.
 If the test results are on the border between normal and abnormal, doctors do the screening tests more often, at least once a year.

 Because complications are less likely to develop if people with diabetes strictly control their blood glucose levels, the goal of diabetes treatment is to keep blood glucose levels as close to the normal range as possible.